braziljs/eloquente-javascript/05_higher_order.md

 given.

 Like `forEach`, `filter` is a ((standard)) array method.
-The example defined the function only in order to show what it does internally.
+The example defined the function only to show what it does internally.
 From now on, we'll use it like this instead:

 ```
 console.log(SCRIPTS.filter(s => s.direction == "ttb"));
 // → [{name: "Mongolian", …}, …]
 ```

+{{id map}}

 ## Transforming with map